 Child Safeguarding Statement

-Responding to the demographic of our area, Draíocht has a particular commitment to working with children.
+Responding to the demographic of our area, Draíocht has a particular commitment to working with children and young people aged 0- 18 years.
 We believe that the welfare of children engaging with us is paramount.
 We believe in the value of the arts for children.
 These beliefs commit us to a child-centred approach in providing access to the arts in a safe and stimulating environment where children feel free to be their creative selves, to be protected from harm, listened to and heard.

 Working collaboratively with artists of all disciplines, we journey with people of all ages, to enhance their lives through arts events, projects and initiatives both on and off site.
 We engage and work specifically with children through the following ways: